 Stand up for decent pay and decent jobs

-Members voted to reject the employers’ final pay offer in a 6-week consultative ballot which closed on 1 July.
-The offer means most staff would see a pay increase of just 1.8% – well below inflation.
-Two thirds of members who voted on the offer rejected it.
+Your employer’s pay offer isn’t good enough.
+Most staff would see a pay increase of just 1.8% – well below inflation.
+Over two thirds of members who voted in our consultation rejected it.

 What was our pay claim?

-UNISON pushed hard for a decent pay rise for our members in higher education.
-Along with the other HE unions, our pay claim was for:
+UNISON pushed hard for a decent pay rise for our members.
+Along with the other unions, our pay claim was for: